The Accounts Receivable Process?

 - Xero.
 This accounting software can help you with invoicing and tracking.
 It also does payroll, bank connections, bank reconciliation, and more.

-To optimize your accounts receivable process, consider these steps:
+To optimize your AR process, consider these steps:

 - Discuss payment terms early with each customer.